Project EDDIE Faculty Mentoring Network

 - Support for further development of pedagogical material focused on teaching quantitative reasoning and scientific concepts with data in the classroom

-- Classroom ready modules: Leave this FMN with several data-driven activities that have been tested, adapted, and implemented in multiple classroom settings.
+- Access to classroom ready modules: Leave this FMN with several data-driven activities that have been tested, adapted, and implemented in multiple classroom settings.

 - Access to peer mentors on effective pedagogical tips and strategies in small group virtual meetings every two weeks for the length of the FMN

 - Contributor: Participants will author a reflective instructor story about their experience adapting and implementing and EDDIE module

 - Receive a Certificate of Completion issued by Project EDDIE for your professional portfolio that can be sent directly to your institution

 The virtual kick-off will be held in mid-January, 2021 (date and time TBD) and will be scheduled with the accepted participants.
 The FMN will continue online to support the adaption and implementation of modules in your course during the Spring 2021 semester.

 Applications are due Tuesday, December 15th.
 Accepted applicants will be notified by December 23.
 Space is limited, so please be sure to apply soon.
 Please visit the application page for additional information and instructions about how to apply.

 If you have questions or would like additional information, please feel free to contact Andrew Haveles, University of Wisconsin - River Falls, at (email@example.com) or Deb Rook, QUBES FMN Manager, at firstname.lastname@example.org.

 - Paleoclimate and Ocean Biogeochemistry

 - Remote Sensing of Plants and Topography in R